 The only factor that you may want to consider is how serious your kid’s malocclusion is.
 Invisalign may not be able to treat severe cases of malocclusion, so your safest choice would be conventional braces.

-What’s not to love with all the benefits that Invisalign can bring?
+When it comes to Invisalign Vs Braces, what’s not to love with all the benefits that Invisalign can bring?
 Whether you choose conventional braces or Invisalign, it is important to seek advice from your orthodontologist or dentist so as to ascertain that you are making the best decision for your child.
 After all, it is a heavy investment and you want to make sure your child gets that stellar smile you’ve been wanting to see.

 - Tamer, İ., Öztaş, E., & Marşan, G. (2019).
 Orthodontic Treatment with Clear Aligners and The Scientific Reality Behind Their Marketing: A Literature Review.
 Turkish Journal of Orthodontics, 32(4), 241. https://doi.org/10.5152/TURKJORTHOD.2019.18083